By: Jessina Thomas, MD & Christine Waasdorp Hurtado, MD, FAAP

 Steroids: These medications help control inflammation.
 Fluticasone and budesonide are commonly used.
 These medications are swallowed allowing the steroids to reduce the swelling.

 Biologics, a type of medicine that affects a specific part of the immune system involved in how eosinophils act.
-Biologic medications may be given to children with severe EoE, or symptoms that do not improve with other treatment.
+Biologic medications may be given to children and teens with EoE that is more difficult to treat or has not responded to other medications.

 Young children with EoE may develop more severe and prolonged feeding problems.
 These children might need a special liquid nutrition formula or

 feeding therapy.
-In very serious cases, they may need a small feeding (gastrostomy) tube placed to help them get enough food and water.
+In very serious cases, they may need a small gastrostomy feeding tube (G tube) placed to help them get enough food and water.

 More information